canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 //Platoon
 ```

-Notice we grouped our list of movies using only one property: `Rating`.
+Let's notice we grouped our list of movies using only one property: `Rating`.
 But, [GroupBy has other use-cases]({% post_url 2022-05-30-HowToUseLinqGroupBy %}): transforming each group and grouping by more than one property.

 ### 5. First and FirstOrDefault

 **First and FirstOrDefault return the first element in a collection or the first one matching a condition.
 First throws an exception if the collection is empty or doesn't have matching elements.
-And, FirstOrDefault returns the default value of the element type, instead.**
+And FirstOrDefault returns the default value of the element type, instead.**

 Let's find the oldest film we have watched.